 The discography of Cappella Mediterranea includes around twenty titles on various labels: Ricercar, Naïve, Ambronay Editions and Alpha Classics.

 Sogno Barocco with Anne Sofie Von Otter was nominated for the Grammy Awards 2013 in Los Angeles.
 I 7 Peccati Capitali was nominated in the «best recording category» for Les Victoires de la Musique 2017.
 The last records in 2018 was Lettera amorosa - Monteverdi a voce sola, Arcadelt’s Madrigaux who received a « Diapason d’or » and De vez en Cuando la vida, Joan Manuel Serrat y el siglo de oro.
-Il Giasone Opera will be on DVD in summer 2019.
+Il Giasone Opera is on DVD since February 2019.

 The ensemble Cappella Mediterranea receives support from the Ministère de la Culture et de la Communication- DRAC Auvergne Rhône-Alpes, the Région Auvergne-Rhône-Alpes, the city of Geneva, and a private foundation in Geneva.
 Cappella Mediterranea is member of the Fevis and the Bureau export.